TheLucifer-07/TheLucifer-07/README.md

 # Hi, I'm Hemachandu

-I'm a second-year computer science student from a Tier-3 college, learning everything on my own.
+I'm a second-year computer science (AI & Data Science) student from a Tier-3 college, learning everything on my own.
 Right now, I'm building a strong foundation in programming and web development.
 My long-term goal is to crack MTech in AI & Data Science at an IIT and become a Machine Learning Engineer.

 I haven't started with ML or AI yet—I'm focusing on getting really good at the fundamentals first.
 But that's where I'm headed.